-Table 10.1: Overview of criminalisation
+Table 10.1: Overview of crin ninalisation

 1 Task force meeting, South Asian Human Rights Association for Marginalised Sexualities and Genders (SAHRA), Dhaka, 6-9 April 2011; supported by a Norwegian organisation, LLH.
-I stayed back an extra few days at my own cost to conduct interviews for this essay.
+I stayed on a few extra days at my own cost to conduct interviews for this chapter.